-Hertfordshire Natural History Society was founded in 1875 in Watford.
+Hertfordshire Natural History Society and Field Club was founded in 1875 as the 'Watford Natural History Society and Hertfordshire Field Club'.
 From that date to the present, there has been a continuous pursuit of natural history study across the County.

 In its early years, it inherited the work of a number of Victorian naturalists, especially botanists and geologists.
 The Revd.
 R. H. Webb, who had co-authored the first Hertfordshire "Flora" in 1849 with W. H. Coleman, survived just long enough to be a founder member of the Society.
 Bird and mammal studies benefited in the early days from people like H. Harpur Crewe, A. F. Crossman and Baron Rothschild's assistants, E. Hartert and F. C. R. Jourdain, many of whom gave regular lectures to members.